 - Case summary (case number, type, filing date, and location)

-- Actions are taken so far
+- Actions taken so far

 - Parties involved